If you want to gain leveraged exposure to many financial instruments, CFD trading could be a good option.

 This results in the S&P 500 falling, and you are stopped out of your trade at 2634.50.

 Depending on your CFD broker, you may have to pay a fee when you open a position or a percentage of the gross value of the position.
-Every broker will have different requirements and fees, so it is very important to understand their margin requirements and fee structure before you begin trading.
+Every broker will have different requirements and costs, so it is imperative to understand their margin requirements and fee structure before you begin trading.

 Gaining short exposure to shares and equity indices with CFD’s is probably one of their best uses.

-Because they don’t rely on access to the underlying instruments, CFD’s let investors short just about any financial market or product, without having to borrow shares, or find ways to effectively structure a trade that shorts an entire market.
+Because they don’t rely on access to the underlying instruments, CFD’s let investors short just about any financial market or product, without having to borrow shares, or find ways to structure a trade that shorts an entire market effectively.

-Like any short, using CFD’s does open the investor up to unlimited losses if the trade goes the wrong way, but unlike shorting a stock normally, there will never be a shortage of shares, and thus, it will always be possible to cover the position.
+Like any short, using CFD’s does open the investor up to unlimited losses if the trade goes the wrong way, but unlike shorting a stock, there will never be a shortage of shares, and thus, it will always be possible to cover the position.

 For investors that want to lock in a high price for their stocks, or hedge a winning position, CFD’s make a lot of sense.